codersmiti/DollarBot/README.md

 ## What DollarBot Can Do?

 - Add/Record a new spending
+  The user has the option to add or record a new expense by either entering the expense manually or by uploading the image of the bill
+  User can select who paid for a particular expense and which other users are also involved in the expense.
 - Calculate the sum of your expenditure for the current day/month
 - Display your spending history
 - Clear/Erase all your records